 The LISA clustering map is a map that identifies significant spatial relationships and their outliers.
 At the same time, the LISA significance map is a map of the significance level for each object that is interconnected with a p-value of 0.05, 0.01 and 0.001.
 An outlier is an area that has the opposite value to the surrounding area.
-The spatial relationship on the LISA clustering map consists of 1) not significant, which is an area that is not significant at the 0.05 standard quasi-significance level); 2) aloft hot spots are areas of high value surrounded by high and significant values; 3) low-low cold spots are areas that have low values surrounded by low and significant values; 4) low-high outliers are areas that have low values surrounded by high and significant values;
+The spatial relationship on the LISA clustering map consists of 1) not significant, which is an area that is not significant at the 0.05 standard quasi-significance level); 2) aloft hot spots are areas of high value surrounded by high and significant values; 3) low-low cold spots are areas that have low values surrounded by high and significant values;